Nazulka/WD-Buzzwords/README.md

 - [x] **[Tablet and Mobile wireframes](static/docs/tablet-wf.pdf)**

 Some changes were made to the original wireframes during development process for better user experience.
-* I decided to move the _Search Box_ to the Home Page, to improve the UX for the users who don't have time to sign up or just want to look up a term.
+* I decided to move the _Search Box_ to the Home Page, to improve the UX for the users who don't have the time to sign up to the website or just want to look up a term.
 The Home Page has more content now and is scrollable, compared to the original one-page design.
-* The Glossary Page Filter results box was replaced by _Filter Results by Letters_ section and now features buttons with all the letters of the alphabet.
-I thought this will will be a useful feature to have as more terms are added and dictionary expands in the future.
+* The Glossary Page _Filter Results_ box was replaced by _Filter Results by Letters_ section and now features buttons with all the letters of the alphabet.
+I thought this will will be a useful feature to have as more terms will be added and dictionary expands in the future.
 * I also added 404 'Page Not Found' and 500 'Internal Server Error' pages, which were not in wireframes, to communicate to users what was the reason the page didn't render correctly and give instructions on what to do next.
 - [x] **Database Diagram**
 * The diagram below shows the relationship between fields of the existing database collections.
+I kept it simple as I wanted it to be compact and serve it's purpose of introducing a term and it's description.

 ![Database Diagram](static/docs/db-diagram.png)

 ### Design Choices
 - [x] **Color Scheme**
-* The color palette has been created using [Coolors](https://coolors.co/4db6ac-ffc400-c2185b-e0e0e0-eeeeee) and materialize color classes have been used in this project.
+* The color palette was created using [Coolors](https://coolors.co/4db6ac-ffc400-c2185b-e0e0e0-eeeeee) and materialize color classes were used in this project.
-* I have chosen a base color of teal and a complimentary color orange to create contrast to the site and add depth.
+* I chose a base color of teal and a complimentary color orange to create contrast to the site and add depth.
 By using this bold combination, I aimed to create an inviting and relaxing design for the users.
-Light grey has been used to display the flash messages.
+Light grey was used to display the flash messages.
 ![color palette](static/img/color-palette.jpg)

 - [x] **Typography**